 - Buildable residential land.
 The capacity estimates start with the number of buildable acres in plan designations that allow residential uses outright, as shown in Exhibit 5. - Exhibit 80 assumes that the commercial plan designations will be able to accommodate nearly 730 dwelling units on commercial mixed-use land, consistent with housing development that occurred in commercial areas over the 2009 to 2020 period in Exhibit 15. - Needed densities.
 The capacity analysis assumes development will occur at needed densities.
 Those densities were derived from the needed densities shown in Exhibit 78. - Exhibit 15 shows an average net density of 8.0 dwelling units per net acre for development over the 2009 to 2020 period. - The estimate of capacity on buildable land in Exhibit 80 uses the same average densities by plan designation in Exhibit 15, incorporated with assumptions based on the implementation of HB 2001.
-Commercial Mixed Use density of 74.5 dwelling units per acre is the average of historical densities in mixed use zones.
-Based on these assumptions, Milwaukie's development capacity is between 5.02 and 74.52 dwelling units per acre.30 land inventory shows that most vacant unconstrained land
+Commercial Mixed-Use density of 74.5 dwelling units per acre is the average of historical densities in mixed-use zones.
+Based on these assumptions, Milwaukie's development capacity is between 5.02 and 74.52 dwelling units per acre.31

 Exhibit 80.
-Estimate of Capacity on Buildable Land, Milwaukie city limits, 2023 to 2043
+Estimate of Capacity on Buildable Land, Milwaukie City Limits, 2023 to 2043

 Source: Buildable Lands Inventory; Calculations by ECONorthwest.
-Note: These acres are net acres because the buildable
+Note: These acres are net acres because the buildable land inventory shows that most vacant unconstrained land is on small parcels with existing rights-of-way.
+There is no need to account for need for new roads in most areas of Milwaukie.